 Using the Tor network is one effective way to lower your risk of browser fingerprinting.

-6. Change Your Search Engine
+6. Change Your Search Engine for Better Online Anonymity

 One of the most popular search engines for PCs and Android that doesn’t collect user data is DuckDuckGo.
 Another advantage of using this search engine is that it doesn’t use your previous search history to structure your search results.

-7. Secure Your Cloud Storage
+7. Secure Your Cloud Storage to Protect Data

 If you're going to rely on a cloud storage service to store your files, you should choose a provider that automatically encrypts your files before they're uploaded to the cloud.

-One way to ensure your privacy is to manually encrypt your files before uploading them to your cloud storage service.
+One way to ensure your privacy online is to manually encrypt your files before uploading them to your cloud storage service.
 The advantage of this is that you're ultimately the only one who holds the key to decode your files.
 Your cloud storage provider will have no way to access your data.

-How to Easily Encrypt Your Data
+How to Protect Your Privacy Online through Data Encryption

 1. Choose an encryption program